 COMM involves the capacity building and empowerment of local health committees to coordinate activities leading to (1) increased community capacity, (2) improved health policy and service environment and (3) support of CHW programmes, which, taken together, lead to strengthened community health systems and positive health outcomes.

 The COMM model may be carried out through CHCs, HFMCs or other appropriately identified community health groups.
 CHCs around the world are typically embedded in the community and carry out their work there, are comprised of membership almost exclusively from within the community, and may or may not have a strong formal link with the health facility and the MoH at large.
-Their roles and responsibilities generally relate to identifying and addressing health issues within the community, and supporting CHWs and/or other volunteer health cadres.
+Their roles and responsibilities generally relate to identifying and addressing health issues within the community, as well as supporting CHWs and/or other volunteer health cadres.
 They may also be involved in actions of a social accountability nature raising issues regarding health service performance.

-HFMCs are by definition attached to local health facilities and formally linked with MoH, usually include both community representatives and facility staff as members, and typically hold meetings and carry out their work at the facility, often with less presence in the community as compared to CHCs.
-Roles and responsibilities may relate more to facility management concerns, and the channeling of community health concerns to facility staff, than to work in the community as such.
+HFMCs are by definition attached to local health facilities and formally linked with MoH, usually including both community representatives and facility staff as members, and typically hold meetings and carry out their work at the facility, often with less presence in the community as compared to CHCs.
+Roles and responsibilities may relate more to facility management concerns and the channeling of community health concerns to facility staff, than to work in the community as such.
 COMM programming may work with either type of group.

 COMM is normally implemented in partnership with the MoH.
 A front-end programme functionality assessment is carried out to ensure that the contextual factors necessary for programme success are in place.
 The capacity of COMMs is then strengthened by WV and/or MoH staff using a suitable MoH curriculum or the WV-produced package of materials.
 Staff then support the COMMs in their community activities and monitor the results.